MooersLab/writingLogTemplateInOrg/README.md

-## Bash function for creating writing log for new project
+## Bash function for creating writing log for a new project

 At the start of a writing project, use this function to write a copy of the writing log template to a file with the project name in it.
 Store this Dash function in the `.bashrc` or `.zshrc` file.
 Oh shoot too